 Rupert Sheldrake questions the most important scientific dogmas!

-Rupert_Sheldrake_TEDx_TalkRupert Sheldrake, a scientist and well-known author of over 80 scientific papers and 10 books, recently gave a speech in which he blew up the dogmas of those who said: ” I do not believe in God.
+<>Rupert Sheldrake, a scientist and well-known author of over 80 scientific papers and 10 books, recently gave a speech in which he blew up the dogmas of those who said: ” I do not believe in God.
 I believe in science.”
 His speech was censored by TEDx.

 Below is the transcript of this speech:

 Scientific deception is deluded by the belief that, in principle, science already understands the nature of reality, and that only the details need to be filled in.
 This belief is widespread in our society.
-It’s the kind of faith of people who say, “I don’t believe in God.
-I believe in science.”
-It is a faith that has spread throughout the world today.
-But there is a conflict at the basis of science between science as a method of research based on reason, evidence, hypotheses and collective research and science as a belief system or worldview.
-Unfortunately, the worldview aspect of science has come to inhibit and constrain free research, which is the very purpose and meaning of science.
+It’s the kind of faith of people who say: ” I don’t believe in God.
+I believe in science.“It is a faith that has spread today throughout the world.
+But there is a conflict at the heart of science between science as a method of research based on reason, evidence, hypotheses, and collective research, and science as a belief system or worldview.
+Unfortunately, the worldview aspect of science has come to inhibit and constrain free inquiry, which is the very purpose and meaning of science.

 In the essential way, the 10 dogmas that form the standard conception of life of the most trained people in the whole world are:

-Dogma 1: – that nature is mechanical or that it functions as a mechanism, the universe is like a machine, animals and plants are machines, we are machines.
+Dogma 1: – that nature is mechanical or that it works as a mechanism, the universe is like a machine, animals and plants are machines, we are machines.
 In fact, we are machines.
 We are “wood-cutting robots,” as Richard Dawkins put it, with brains that are genetically programmed computers.

-Dogma 5: – nature has no purpose, there is no purpose in all nature, and the evolutionary process has no purpose or direction.
+Dogma 5: – nature has no purpose, there is no purpose in all of nature, and the evolutionary process has no purpose or direction.

 Dogma 8: Your mind is in your head.
 All your consciousness is just brain activity and nothing more.

 As C. S. Lewis once said: “To say that a stone falls because it obeys the laws of physics makes it human, even a citizen.”
-It’s such a metaphor that I’ve forgotten it’s a metaphor.
+It’s such a well-established metaphor that I’ve forgotten it’s a metaphor.

 – What do you think about this decrease in the speed of light between 1928 and 1945?